HPCI-Lab/yProvStore/README.md

 Once authenticated, you can create, list, and download provenance documents.

   * **Create a new document** from a JSON file or a JSON string (only one of these options is allowed at a time).
+You can also provide **initial metadata** at creation time using the same dynamic metadata field options available in the `documents metadata update` command.
+Any extra `--<field> <value>` pairs (after the declared options) are validated against the metadata schema and sent as a JSON object in the `document_metadata` query parameter.

     ```bash
   # From a file:
   yprov documents create --json-file examples/doc.json

   # Or from an inline JSON string:
   yprov documents create --value "{\"title\":\"My Doc\",\"owner_email\":\"me@example.com\"}"

+  # With initial metadata (title & keywords) from JSON file:
+  yprov documents create --json-file examples/doc.json --title "Initial Title" --keywords kw1 --keywords kw2

+  # With initial metadata using comma-separated list and author field:
+  yprov documents create --value '{"some":"data"}' --author "Jane Doe" --keywords "science,analysis"

+  # Refresh the metadata schema before applying metadata (if server changed):
+  yprov documents create --json-file examples/doc.json --refresh-schema --title "New Title"
     ```

   You can also specify a parent document in either case:

     ```bash
     yprov documents create \